moviedo/django_env/README.md

 ### Configure Your Shared Folders
 The folders property of the Homestead.yml file lists all of the folders you wish to share with the Vagrant environment.
 As files within these folders are changed, they will be kept in sync between your local machine and the Homestead environment.
 You may configure as many shared folders as necessary!

-The first parameter, map, is the path to the directory your project is located, and the second parameter, to, is the path to the directory in the Vagrant environment.
+The first parameter, *map*, is the path to the directory your project is located, and the second parameter, *to*, is the path to the directory in the Vagrant environment.
 The Vagrant synced directory will be created during provisioning.

 ```yml
 folders: